'Intelligence success of the century': the CIA overheard half the world using a device created by the Russians

 Their banks at one time looked after the billions that various dictators plundered; they turned a blind eye to tax evasion on an enormous scale.

-It is assumed that all this is a thing of the past, but now another Swiss pride - precision engineering - has also gotten into a scandal.
+It is assumed that all this is a thing of the past, but now another subject of Swiss pride - precision engineering - has also got into a scandal.

 The CIA used Crypto AG precisely because it knew that Switzerland’s reputation as a neutral country, but producing high-quality products, would attract buyers represented by governments around the world.